Revelation 3:20

 You will never be a complete person until

 you have this intimate relationship with the Lord Jesus Christ.
-God made man,
+There will

 Once a person has opened the door, there

-be in Christ, he is a new creation.
-Old things are passed away; behold all
+anyone be in Christ, he is a new creation.
+Old things are passed away; behold

-things are become new."
-One of the results is a calling to live a
+all things are become new."
+One of the results is a calling to live

 life, and there are pitfalls and serious trials to be faced.
 The highest of all